 More moderate spenders who still want a Chase travel card with a solid complement of travel-friendly features may prefer the Chase Sapphire Preferred® Card.
-It has an initial bonus of 100,000 points and gives 2 points per $1 spent on dining and travel, and 1 point per $1 on all other purchases.
+It has an initial bonus of 60,000 points and gives 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 Points are worth just 1.25 cents each toward travel, compared to Chase Sapphire Reserve’s 1.5, but Chase Sapphire Preferred® Card’s annual fee is only $95.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.